Updated, April 2015

 2. Must an infringer be a competitor?

-In proving infringement it may be helpful for the owner of a prior-registered trademark to show that an infringer’s products or services compete with those identified by the owner’s mark.
-Proving infringement does not necessarily require such a showing, however.
+In order to prevail in a claim for trademark infringement, it may be helpful for the owner of a prior-registered or prior-used (depending on the jurisdiction) trademark to show that an infringer’s goods or services compete with those identified by the owner’s mark.
 In most countries, a trademark owner need only show that the purported infringer’s goods and services are sufficiently related to those identified by the owner’s mark that consumer confusion is likely.
-In some jurisdictions, however, the trademark owner must show that the infringing goods and/or services are within the scope of the goods and/or services specified in the owner’s registration.
+In some jurisdictions, however, the trademark owner must show that the infringing goods and/or services are within the scope of the goods and/or services specified in the owner’s trademark registration.

 3. How does trademark infringement differ from unfair competition, passing off, trademark dilution and depreciation of goodwill?

 Many civil law countries have unfair competition statutes, and most common law countries recognize the torts of unfair competition and passing off.